At Computerworld James Henderson reports: Spark seals $60 million IRD contract as Revera overhauls tax system.

 Next comes what old school journalists call the second deck:

 We are delighted that the data centre’s contract has been awarded to a New Zealand company.

 It is a direct quote from the Inland Revenue Department‘s deputy commissioner Greg James.

 A government department buying IT services from a New Zealand company shouldn’t be remarkable.

 But it is.

-I sometimes wonder if New Zealand government departments are allergic to home grown technology.
+It can look as if New Zealand government departments are allergic to buying home grown technology.

 If this was Australia, the USA or the UK, government would be under pressure to buy from local suppliers.
 Listen to what candidates in the US presidential primaries say on the subject.

 It’s a vote winner.
 It should be here.

 Yet at times it feels as if the political pressure in New Zealand is in the opposite direction.